Rugrats Logo

 Rugrats Logo 1990

 This logo contained the illegible “Rugrats” lettering.
-It used letters located in different registers, and if the first “r” was lowercase, the second one was uppercase.
+It used letters from different registers, and if the first “r” was lowercase, the second was uppercase.
 The colors were also different: both “r” and the final “s” were yellow, and the “u,” “g,” “a,” and “t” between them had a blue-red or blue-pink gradient.
 The word was written diagonally in a large, sharp-edged blue smudge against a maroon rectangle.

 1991 – 2004